lbnl-science-it/scienceit-docs/docs/hpc/index.md

 !!! note "Fair-share policy"

     A standard fair-share policy with a decay half life value of 14 days (2 weeks) is enforced.
 All accounts are given equal shares value of 1.
 All users under each account associated within a partition is subjected to decay’g in priority based on the resources used and the overall parent account usage.
-Usage is a value between 0.0 and 1.0 that represents the the associates proportional usage of the system.
+Usage is a value between 0.0 and 1.0 that associates proportional usage of the system.
 A value of 0 indicates that the association is over-served.
 In other words that account has used its share of the resources and will be given a lower value of shares compared to users who have not used as much resources.

 * Job prioritization is based on Age, Fairshare, Partition and QOS.
 Note: `lr_lowprio` qos jobs are not given any prioritization and some QOS have higher values than others.
 * If a node feature is not provided, the job will be dispatched to nodes based on a predefined order, for `lr3` the order is: `lr3_c16`, `lr3_c20`; for `lr5` the order is: `lr5_c28`, `lr5_c20`.